Aniljahangir8/aniljahangir.github.io/index.md

 ## Portfolio

-I'm a Server Administrator with an experience of over 5 years.
-I have hands on experience working with AWS, Google Cloud, Azure, Linux Server, Windows Servers, Docker, Bash  and GIT.
-I have extensively worked on Server maintenance and Networking for 4 years.
+I'm a DevOps with an experience of 6 years.
+I have hands on experience working with AWS, Google Cloud, Azure, Linux Server, Windows Servers, Docker, Bash,  GIT And other tools.
+As a DevOps engineer, my working experience includes collaborating with cross-functional teams to facilitate the development, deployment, and maintenance of software systems.
+In addition to these technical responsibilities, my working experience also involved collaborating with stakeholders, participating in cross-functional meetings, providing technical guidance, and staying updated with the latest industry trends and tools.

 ### SKills